dotnet/AspNetCore.Docs/aspnetcore/security/authentication/certauth.md

 ASP.NET Core 5 preview 7 and later adds the ability to enable caching of validation results which drastically improves performance as validation is a expensive operation.

+To enable the the default implementation that uses Memory cache, just call:

 `.AddCertificateCache(o => { o.CacheSize = 1024; o.CacheEntryExpiration = TimeSpan.FromMinutes(2); })`

-The default implementation uses Memory cache, you can swap in your own implementation via injecting your own `ICertificateValidationCache`
+You also can provide in your own implementation via `services.AddSingleton<ICertificateValidationCache, YourCache>()`

 ## Optional client certificates